Did your Aloe Vera roots break off?

 Note: Try to use the entire leaf for this process.

 You should harvest a few leaves from the bottom stem so that it helps in the root formation process.
-You may also use broken leaves if you want, but don't expect magical results with such damaged parts.
+You may also use broken leaves if you want but don’t expect magical results with such damaged parts.

 Here's how you can grow new Aloe plants from leaf cuttings -